mjwhitta/zoom/README.md

     -s, --switch=NAME                Switch to profile with specified name -u, --use=NAME                   Use specified profile one time only -w, --which                      Display the current profile

-Do you like to search through code using ag, ack, or grep?
-Good!
-This tool is for you! zoom adds some convenience to ag/ack/grep by allowing you to quickly open your search results in your editor of choice.
-When looking at large code-bases, it can be a pain to have to scroll to find the filename of each result. zoom prints a tag number in front of each result that ag/ack/grep outputs.
-Then you can quickly open that tag number with zoom to jump straight to the source. zoom is even persistent across all your sessions!
-You can search in one terminal and jump to a tag in another terminal from any directory!

 EXAMPLES: